 Make career site searching great again with Google

-To address the frustration with career site inefficiencies that lead of job seekers to prematurely abandon their online job search, iCIMS is launching a new that uses a cloud-based machine learning system from Google.
+To address the frustration with career site inefficiencies that lead three out of five of job seekers to prematurely abandon their online job search, iCIMS is launching a new job discovery feature that uses a cloud-based machine learning system from Google.
 The enhanced set of search algorithms will improve the effectiveness of career site searches for both the candidate and the employer.